 Zuberi Sameer, UK

-Various EpiCARE partners coordinating and participating in the activities of this workpackage.
-They conveyed into it the knowledge and opportunities that have derived by their participation as active members to major concluded and existing EU research networks on epilepsy research in genetics and rare epileptic encephalopathies, which include:
+In a joint effort to promote genetic research, members and non-members of EpiCARE, conveyed into this WG, together with the one on Clinical Genetics, the knowledge and opportunities that have derived by their participation as active members to major concluded and existing EU research networks on epilepsy research in genetics and rare epileptic encephalopathies, which include:

 To boost the genetic research activities, the ERN EpiCARE contributed to the development of a web-platform for patients’ matchmaking, interoperable with other discovery services, based on the RD-NEXUS tool, and provided by the European Joint Project in Rare Disease (EJPRD) to support the wider European Reference Network (ERN) community.
 This approach, which has been developed by Dr. Davide Mei at Meyer Hospital in Florence with the support of Prof. Anthony Brooks of the University of Leicester, will make the patient’s metadata and core data queryable by the users, thus allowing the discovery of relevant clusters homogeneous for clinical and/or genetic features.

-The WP15 also contributed to the creation of a collaborative genetic research plateform, with the aim of recruiting European series of patients carrying variants in already known genes but with limited knowledge that need to be expanded.
+The WG also contributed to the creation of a collaborative genetic research platform, with the aim of recruiting European series of patients carrying variants in already known genes, for which we have rather limited knowledge that need to be expanded.

 Lyon, France